AT Thru-Hike: Focus On Physical & Mental Preparation

 Resistance Training

-Using weights to help build up stronger muscles is an important part of the preparation for a thru-hike.
-While less important than aerobic and anaerobic training, it is vital for body balance
+Using weights to help build stronger muscles is an integral part of preparing for a thru-hike.
+While less important than aerobic and anaerobic training, it is vital for body balance.

 This training will help build the muscle and joint strength necessary to carry a heavy backpack long distances, especially if you are a SOBO hiker starting in Baxter State Park.